 The Richard Nixon Library opened in 1990 and is dedicated to educating the public about the life and times of the 37th President.
-Surrounding the nine-acre site, you will find beautifully landscaped grounds which include the first lady’s rose garden and a reflecting pool.
+Surrounding the nine-acre site, you will find beautifully landscaped grounds, including the first lady’s rose garden and a reflecting pool.

 The original farmhouse where President Nixon was born is just a few steps away from his final resting place in the Nixon Memorial Garden.
 Inside the Library is the main gallery is where you can take a journey through history, exploring the many exhibits.

 The Library has recently completed a $15 million renovation.
-The new Library features nearly 70 new major exhibits, including an exact replica of President Nixon’s Oval Office and an extensive exhibit on Nixon’s historic trip to China.
+The new Library features nearly 70 new major exhibits, including a replica of President Nixon’s Oval Office and an extensive presentation on Nixon’s historic trip to China.

-It also features unique multi-media experiences, original films, custom digital displays, curated archival film sequences, hundreds of photographs, 8,000 square feet of wall murals and more than 300 artifacts.
+It also features unique multi-media experiences, original films, custom digital displays, curated archival film sequences, hundreds of photographs, 8,000 square feet of murals, and more than 300 artifacts.

 The museum is housed in a 52,000-square-foot building in the suburbs of Yorba Linda.
 Behind the museum is the birthplace, which was constructed by Nixon’s father using a home building kit, and restored to appear as it was in 1910.
 President and Mrs. Nixon are buried on the grounds, just a few feet from the birthplace.

 Since California prohibits the burial of remains on private property, the final resting place of Richard Nixon at the Library had to be deeded to a local church that classified the plot as a cemetery.

 The Richard Nixon Presidential Library and Museum is the presidential library and final resting place of Richard Milhous Nixon, the 37th President of the United States.
 Located in Yorba Linda, California, the Library is one of twelve administered by the National Archives and Records Administration.

-From its original dedication in 1990 until becoming a federal facility on July 11, 2007, the library and museum were operated by a private foundation and was known as the Richard Nixon Library & Birthplace.
+From its original dedication in 1990 until becoming a federal facility on July 11, 2007, the Library and museum were operated by a private foundation known as the Richard Nixon Library & Birthplace.